The spatio-temporal statistical structure of the turbulent dissipation field and its stochastic representation as a Gaussian Multiplicative Chaos: A glimpse at the phenomenology of fluid turbulence

 Experimental investigations discussed in \cite{GurZub63}, reviewed and updated in \cite{TanAnt20}, demonstrated that the dissipation is furthermore correlated over the largest scale of the flow, i.e. over a scale of the order of the characteristic length scale of the forcing $L$.
 This is indeed very surprising for several reasons since it is expected naively that velocity gradients should be correlated over a small dissipative (i.e. governed by viscosity) length scale.
 This turns out to be true for gradients, but not their amplitude, as it is involved when squaring them \eqref{eq:DefDissField}.
 This long-range correlated nature of the gradients amplitude and the anomalous scaling of the moments of the coarse-grained dissipation field \eqref{eq:FinitHOMomentsDissField}, with a quadratic multifractal spectrum \eqref{eq:LNTAUQ}, were unified by the theoretical proposition of Yaglom \cite{Yag66}.
 In his stochastic framework, the dissipation field is the result of a discrete multiplicative process, in which multipliers are distributed over a dyadic structure.
 The resulting random field, more generally referred in the literature as Mandelbrot's discrete multiplicative cascades \cite{Man72,Man74,KahPey76}, is at the root of early investigations on the stochastic modeling of fluid turbulence, including \cite{MenSre87,MenSre91,BenBif93,ArnBac98a} to cite a few.

 Defining the dissipation field as the product of independent positive multipliers distributed over a dyadic decomposition of space, as it is especially clearly defined and reviewed in \cite{Mol96,ArnBac98a}, has a clear consequence on its spatial structure.
+In the following, we use $\ell$ to denote either a vector in $\R^d$, its norm, or a scalar argument, with the meaning clear from context.
 Assuming a statistically homogeneous and stationary framework, let us define then the correlation function of the logarithm of the dissipation field as

 where the subscript $c$ entering in the expectation \eqref{eq:DefCorrLogDiss} says that respective averages have been subtracted in the definition the correlation function, i.e. $\E[xy]_c=\E[xy]-\E[x]\E[y]$.
 Early understood in \cite{Yag66}, it was predicted that the dissipation field $\varepsilon^\nu (t,x)$ \eqref{eq:DefDissField}, in the limit of vanishing viscosities, would be correlated according to